elisabettadecao/elisabettadecao.github.io/research/index.md

 * Parts Stichting Gezamenlijke Evaluaties, "MFS-II Evaluations - Joint Evaluations of the Dutch Co-Financing System 2011-2015 - Country Report Ethiopia" Partos.
 July 2015.

-## Working papers

-* De Cao Elisabetta and Clemens Lutz [“Measuring attitudes regarding female genital mutilation through a list experiment”](https://www.csae.ox.ac.uk/workingpapers/pdfs/csae-wps-2015-20.pdf).
-University of Oxford, CSAE Working Paper WPS/2015-20.
-[Media coverage: RES 2015] **R&R Oxford Bulletin of Economics and Statistics**

-* Nicola Barban, Elisabetta De Cao, Sonia Oreffice, and Climent Quintana-Domeque [“Assortative Mating on Education: A Genetic Assessment”](https://hceconomics.uchicago.edu/research/working-paper/assortative-mating-genetic-assessment).
-December 2016. **HCEO WP Series, 2016-034.**

-## Work in progress

-* The effect of unemployment on child abuse and neglect in the United States" with Daniel Brown (Working paper coming soon)

-* Is health of English babies worse in recession?" with Barry McCormick and Catia Nicodemo (Working paper coming soon)

-* Measuring violence against women in Bangladesh" with Niaz Asadullah and Zahra Siddique

-* "The effect of an earthquake on health and cognitive outcomes later in life" with Franco Peracchi